mdepx/mdepx/README.md

 # Getting started

-Mdepx has a Makefile-based build system.
-You have to construct a GNU makefile for your application.
-See [example applications](https://github.com/osfive/).
+Mdepx has a python3-based build system.
+You have to construct a configuration file for your application.
+See [demo applications](https://github.com/machdep/mdepx/tree/master/demo).

 # Contributing